SoniaZaldana/GameCentre/Phase1/slidingtiles/app/src/main/java/fall2018/csc2017/slidingtiles/README.md

 ## Acknowledgments

-To that sushi restaurant on dundas that saw us go through the 5 stages of depresssion as we couldn't finish our all you can eat order.
+To that sushi restaurant on dundas that saw us go through the 5 stages of depresssion, as we couldn't finish our all you can eat order.
 You really brought us closer as a team.